 If you’ve heard the term dyslexia and aren’t sure what it means, you’re not alone.
 People tend to have a lot of questions about dyslexia.
-Is it a general term that covers many kinds of learning issues?
-How is it different from (or the same as) a specific learning disability?
+Is it just about reading, or does the term refer to learning challenges in general?
+Is it different from a specific learning disability?
 The answers here can help you develop a better understanding of dyslexia.

 What exactly is dyslexia?

-Some people with dyslexia don’t have trouble sounding out or “decoding” words.
-But they may struggle to understand what they read.
-It can be very hard for people with dyslexia to read in a way that’s automatic, or seemingly without effort.
+People with dyslexia can also struggle to understand what they read.
+Dyslexia can make it hard to read in a way that’s automatic, or seemingly without effort.

-- Confusion when pronouncing words and phrases, such as saying “mawn lower” instead of “lawn mower”
+Pronounce words and phrases, like saying “mawn lower” instead of “lawn mower”

-- Difficulty reading aloud with the proper tone and grouping words and phrases together appropriately
+Read aloud with the proper tone, and group words and phrases together

-- Trouble writing or copying letters, numbers and symbols in the correct order
+Write or copy letters, numbers and symbols in the correct order

 Is dyslexia a specific learning disability?

-Many states have added dyslexia to their list of conditions that qualify students for help and have passed dyslexia laws to regularize what their schools do.
-And the U.S. Department of Education has specifically advised states to use the term in IEPs, at meetings and in special education evaluations.
+Many states have added dyslexia to their list of conditions that qualify students for help.
+Some have even passed dyslexia laws.
+And the U.S. Department of Education has specifically advised states to use the term in IEPs, at meetings, and in special education evaluations.

 Dysgraphia makes it hard for kids to put words on paper and spell when writing.
-Similarly, kids with dyslexia can have trouble with spelling and writing.
-Children with dysgraphia, however, may also struggle with the mechanics of writing.
-For instance, they can have trouble gripping a pen or might fatigue easily when writing.
+Dyslexia can also cause trouble with spelling and writing.